andrewsuzuki/x200-vfd-hal/README.md

 - add dynamic --device argument (linuxcnc 98bee0d)
 - warn on unhandled arguments (linuxcnc 5a617cb)

-TODO possible issues:
-- libmodbus isn't included in the .comp configuration section
+TODO:
 - decide on snake case vs camel case and update accordingly

 Other new changes:
 - Corrected formatting
 - More comments
+- X200 direction command wasn't working, enable it (inverse of WJ200 bit, and inverse of direction status, confusing in both cases)
 - WJ200/X200 was reading from an unnecessary number of registers
-- X200 direction command wasn't working, enable it (opposite of WJ200 bit)
+- Add extra compiler/linker args to refer gcc to libmodbus on Linux CNC's Debian Wheezy (-I/usr/local/include/modbus and -L/usr/local/lib)

 ## Loading in LinuxCNC